SteffenEger/dl4nlp/README.md

 ## News

+- 25.04.2022: New "Sprechstunde"
+    - Mondays, 16:15-17:45 (let me know at least 1 hour in advance)
+    - Thursdays, 15:30-17:00 (only if you let me know by Monday night at the very latest)
 - 23.04.2022: I will try to also stream the next in-class lecture, if possible
 - 21.04.2022: **Next Monday in the tutorial, we will present the topics from which you can choose.
 Try to be present, but if you cannot be present, check the slides.**
     - Vote for your preferred topics within (roughly) 5 days following Monday.